wlph17/sw-tutorial/basic_c.md

   exit()
   ```

-* Functions that can be defined entirely by its input and output mapping are called ***pure functions***.
+* <span class="hidden">Functions that can be defined entirely by its input and output mapping are called </span>***pure functions***<span class="hidden">.
 Effects of the function apart from returning the return value are called `side effects`.
 For example, `printf` is not a pure function, and its side effect is printing to stdout of the terminal.
-Note that side effects may be desired feature of a function.
+Note that side effects may be desired feature of a function.</span>

 --